Setting up Kubernetes in Windows Server

 After configuring the network, I recommend testing these things to check connection:

-- Ping from inside the VM to the host with the or
+- Ping from inside the VM to the host with the

 Default Switch

-- Ping from the host to the VM using VM eth0 static IP as the target
+static IP as the target - Ping from the host to the VM using VM eth0 static IP as the target

 - Ping from the VM to your network DNS (or public DNS)